arssher/pgtpch/readme.txt

 prepare.sh creates database cluster with table containing TPC-H data and generates the queries.

+gen_queries.h generates the queries.

 run.sh runs the queries.

-gen_queries.h generates the queries.
+run.py is wrapper around run.sh with following features:
+  * It allows to specify multiple configurations to run in json file, see runconf.json.example for example;
+  * It calculates mean and confidence interval of all exec times;
+  * It logs everything to stdout and res/testname/log.txt Unlike run.sh, one configuration of run.py supports only one query.

-Tested only on GNU/Linux, Ubuntu 14.04
+Tested only on GNU/Linux, Ubuntu 14.04 and OpenSuse 42.1